CodePushGo/website/src/content/blog/en/key-management-under-chinas-encryption-rules.md

 ### Choosing Compliant Tools

 Using tools that meet China's encryption requirements is key to maintaining security without sacrificing efficiency.
-For example, Capgo supports app updates with end-to-end encryption and local hosting options [\[1\]](https://capgo.app/).
+For example, CodePushGo supports app updates with end-to-end encryption and local hosting options [\[1\]](https://capgo.app/).
 This aligns with earlier strategies for managing updates.
 When selecting tools, focus on features like [local data storage](https://capgo.app/plugins/capacitor-data-storage-sqlite/), approved encryption methods, detailed audit trails, and strong access controls.
-Data shows that developers using tools like Capgo have achieved a 95% active user update rate within 24 hours while staying compliant [\[1\]](https://capgo.app/).
+Data shows that developers using tools like CodePushGo have achieved a 95% active user update rate within 24 hours while staying compliant [\[1\]](https://capgo.app/).

-> "Capgo is a must-have tool for developers who want to be more productive.
+> "CodePushGo is a must-have tool for developers who want to be more productive.
 Avoiding review for bug fixes is golden." - Bessie Cooper [\[1\]](https://capgo.app/)

 ## Summary

 Managing encryption keys in China requires local data storage, adherence to approved standards, and maintaining detailed audit trails.
 Balancing these strict rules with efficient operations is critical for success in the Chinese market.

 Since [Microsoft CodePush](https://microsoft.github.io/code-push/)'s shutdown in 2024, new tools have stepped in to address both technical and regulatory needs.
-One example is Capgo, which combines strong security practices with streamlined app deployment.
+One example is CodePushGo, which combines strong security practices with streamlined app deployment.

 To stay compliant with China's encryption laws while maintaining development speed, it's crucial to use the right tools, keep documentation up to date, conduct regular audits, and collaborate with experts.
 These steps are key to navigating China's complex regulatory environment effectively.

-> "Capgo is a must-have tool for developers who want to be more productive.
+> "CodePushGo is a must-have tool for developers who want to be more productive.
 Avoiding review for bug fixes is golden." - Bessie Cooper [\[1\]](https://capgo.app/)